wesley-ramos/order_manager/README.md

 ```shell
 http://localhost:8080/docs
 ```
-You can make requests there
+You can use the documentation page to make requests and test the application.
 ![API](/docs/api.png).

 # How to view stock movement assignments?